The 2018 Outstanding Mentor Awards were awarded to Laurie Grigg and Elizabeth Gurian at the Annual Faculty Scholarship Awards Dinner on Jan. 24, 2019.

-Laurie Grigg, Ph.D., started her time as Assistant Professor in the Earth and Environmental Science Program in 2017, however she’s been a Lecturer at Norwich since 2011, all the while remaining incredibly active with her research and publishing on a variety of projects, including examining climate change over the last Holocene, or 100,000 years, by examining lake core sediments around Vermont.
+Laurie Grigg, Ph.D., started her time as assistant professor in the Earth and Environmental Science Program in 2017, however, she’s been a lecturer at Norwich since 2011, while remaining active with her research and publishing on a variety of projects, including examining climate change over the last Holocene, or 100,000 years, by examining lake core sediments around Vermont.

-Elizabeth Gurian, Ph.D. is an Associate Professor in Criminal Justice and has been at Norwich since 2012.
-Throughout this time, she’s been highly committed to mentoring undergraduates in the classroom and in a variety of research projects, not only in areas close to her own expertise, which is investigating aspects of serial murder and perceptions of mass killers, but has mentored projects such as “Understanding Amish Culture in Modern Day America”, “Humanitarian Factors vs. Risk Factors: The Making of a Combat Veteran and a Criminal Offender.”
+Elizabeth Gurian, Ph.D. is an associate professor in criminal justice and has been at Norwich since 2012.
+She has been highly committed to mentoring undergraduates in the classroom and in a variety of research projects, not only in areas close to her own expertise, which is investigating aspects of serial murder and perceptions of mass killers, but also in projects such as “Understanding Amish Culture in Modern Day America,” “Humanitarian Factors versus Risk Factors: The Making of a Combat Veteran and a Criminal Offender.”

 Gurian is a prolific scholar, having authored an impressive number of publications and presented at national and international conferences.
 Perhaps even more impressive is her focus on establishing stronger mentoring programs for everyone across the university, benefiting faculty and students alike.